endoflife-date/endoflife.date/products/hashicorp-vault.md

 ---

-> [Hashicorp Vault](https://www.vaultproject.io/) manages secrets and protects sensitive data.
-Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+> [Hashicorp Vault](https://www.vaultproject.io/) is a tool for securely accessing secrets.
+It provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.

 Generally Available (GA) releases of active products are supported for up to two (2) years.
 Eligible code-fixes and hot-fixes are provided via a new minor release (Z) on top of the latest "major release" branch, for up to two (2) releases from the most current major release.